whisthq/whist/container-images/README.md

 ### Continuous Delivery

-This is how we push to production.
-For every push to `prod`, all applications that have a Dockerfile get automatically built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.
-This will then automatically trigger a new release of all the ECS task definitions in `fractal/ecs-task-definitions`, which need to be updated in production to point to our new container image tags.
+For every push to `dev`, `staging`, or `prod`, all applications that have a Dockerfile get automatically built and pushed to GHCR.
+These images are then loaded up into AMIs and deployed.

 ### Useful Debugging Practices